ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

     * **dataflow diagram:** It depicts how information flows through a system.
 How it is input, processed, stored and output from a system.
     * **entity relationship diagram:** It depicts the data structre of an application.

-#### Benifit of the process and flow models
+#### Process and flow models

+Process and flow models helps BA to understand how system behaves through time.
 Benifit of knowing the process and flow models

 * helps to understand the information expressed in the model